V-Sekai/groups_charts/README.md

 # Available Charts and when to use them

 This library offers a set of charts for each type of Godot Node:
 - **Control Nodes:** "Control Charts" are fast Charts that can be plotted in a Control space, such as UIs or Control user interactable areas.
 They offer basic Control properties, such as Margins, size inheritance and Control.
-No animations, no real-time changes, just charts.
+No animations, no real-time changes, only charts.
 - **2D Nodes:** "2D Charts" is a set of Charts that can be used in 2D spaces.
 They offer additional tools, such as animations and real-time changes in the editor.
 In addition, they can be used to implement more aesthetic charts in 2D contexts.
 - **[wip] 3D Nodes:** "3D Charts" is a set of Charts that can be used in both 2D and 3D spaces.
-They offer the possibility to plot 3D datasets standard in machine learning contexts or just data analysis.
+They offer the possibility to plot 3D datasets standard in machine learning contexts or data analysis.
 A Camera Control will also be available, which can be used to move around the chart.

 ### Available Charts